Changes are inevitable in construction and in any project. There might be costs that were not budgeted or authorized initially.

 Software Programs for Preparing an Anticipated Cost Report (ACR)

 There are many software programs available in the market that aid in the preparation of the Anticipated Cost Report (ACR) and analysis of cost metrics.
-Prolog, Kahua, Procore are examples of some of the software available in the market.
+Prolog, Kahua, and Procore are examples of some of the software available in the market.

 The above-mentioned software tools help project managers to manage data efficiently, automating calculations, and facilitating data integration with everyone involved in the project.